javier-games/property-refs/README.md

 ### Access from Code

-Developers have the flexibility to modify the values of the PropertyRefs programmatically, introducing a new level of adaptability to your Unity projects.
-For more information on how to access and modify properties programmatically, please refer to our [Usage Section](#usage).
+Developers have the flexibility to modify the values of the PropertyRefs programmatically.
+For more information on how to access and modify properties programmatically, please refer to the [Property Access Methods](#property-access-methods) section.

 ### AOT Systems Support

 PropertyRefs is equipped with a dual-mode functionality.
 Initially, it uses System Reflection to access the values of component properties.
 However, for AOT systems, where System Reflection is not applicable, PropertyRefs seamlessly switches to a Roslyn Source Generator.
-For more details on how AOT systems are supported, please see our [Usage Section](#usage).
+For more details on how AOT systems are supported, please see the [AOT Systems Support and Code Generation](#aot-systems-support-and-code-generation) section.

 ## Installation